A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: A set of explicit elements of order in Tate-Shafarevich groups

-We restrict the image further by analyzing The reduction of $(X,Y)$ is singular precisely when $X$ is even, in which case it reduces to $(0,0)$.
+First, we analyze Using our computation of Tamagawa numbers and the minimality of the model, we infer $\# (E'(\Q_2)/E_0'(\Q_2))=2$ (note that to ease notation, here and once more below we removed the subscript $h$ in $E_h'$).
+The reduction of $(X,Y)$ is singular precisely when $X$ is even, in which case it reduces to $(0,0)$.
 If $X$ is odd, then so is $Y$ and they satisfy the homogeneous equation

 Hence $ X/Z = 1 \cdot {\Q_2^\times}^2 $.
 Moreover, observe that and hence $\im(\a_2)=\langle 5 \rangle$.
 This gives the restriction $\im(\a) \subseteq \langle -3, -h,-(h-8)\rangle$.